pleish/spiff_exercises/README.md

   - click the link on the index page
   - review the specs provided for the exercise
   - complete the `Solution` compenent for the exercise (the ProgressBar exercise is found in ProgressBar.js)
-5. Review and complete the other exercise
-6. Mark your finish time at the bottom of this README.md
+5. Mark your finish time at the bottom of this README.md

 ### Guidelines